userver-framework/userver/scripts/docs/en/userver/tutorial/build.md

 For example to use clang-12 compiler install it and add the following options to cmake:
 `-DCMAKE_CXX_COMPILER=clang++-12 -DCMAKE_C_COMPILER=clang-12`

-@note Using LTO can lead to race [problems](https://github.com/userver-framework/userver/issues/242) in competitive code.
-We don't recommend use `USERVER_LTO`.
+@warning Using LTO can lead to [some problems](https://github.com/userver-framework/userver/issues/242).
+We don't recommend using `USERVER_LTO`.

 @anchor userver_libraries